rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> m2.GetNumAtoms()
 9

-The Hs can be removed again using the RemoveHs function:
+The Hs can be removed again using the :api:`rdkit.Chem.rdmolops.RemoveHs` function:

 >>> m3 = Chem.RemoveHs(m2)
 >>> m3.GetNumAtoms()
 3

 RDKit molecules are usually stored with the bonds in aromatic rings having aromatic bond types.
-This can be changed with the Kekulize function:
+This can be changed with the :api:`rdkit.Chem.rdmolops.Kekulize` function:

 >>> m = Chem.MolFromSmiles('c1ccccc1')
 >>> m.GetBondWithIdx(0).GetBondType()